trizen/sidef-book/sidef_interpreter/optimization.md

 2 -- Does constant folding, after which it deparses the AST into Sidef code, parses the code again and does more constant folding on the new AST.
 ```

 In the end, the code is translated to Perl and is ready to be executed.
-In the translation process, however, more non-optional optimizations are performed, such as loop optimizations, scope optimizations and others.
+In the translation process, however, more non-optional optimizations are performed, such as loop and scope optimizations.